Section 4 ADJUSTING HOLE SCORES

 There is no limit to the number of unfinished holes a player may have in a round, provided that failure to finish is not for the purpose of handicap manipulation.

 Example 1: A and B are partners in a four-ball stroke play competition.
 On a hole on which neither player receives a handicap stroke, A lies two, 18 feet from the hole.
 B lies two, 25 feet from the hole.
 B holes a putt for a 3.
 A picks up on the hole, because A cannot better B's score.
 A records X-4 on the scorecard because 4 is A's most likely score.

 Example 2: A and B are playing a match.
 On a hole on which neither player receives a handicap stroke, A has holed out in 4; B has a 30-foot putt for a 5.
 B has lost the hole, and picks up.
 B records X-6 on the scorecard because 6 is B's most likely score.

 Example 3: A and B are playing a match.
 On a hole on which neither player receives a handicap stroke, A is one foot from the hole, lying 4.
 B is 10 feet from the hole, lying 3.
 B putts and misses.
 They both concede a half.
 Both players record X-5 because that is their most likely score.

-If a player does not play a hole or plays it other than under the principles of the Rules of Golf (except for preferred lies), the score recorded for that hole for handicap purposes must be par plus any handicap strokes the player is entitled to receive on that hole.
+If a player does not play a hole or plays it other than under the Rules of Golf (except for preferred lies), the score recorded for that hole for handicap purposes must be par plus any handicap strokes the player is entitled to receive on that hole.
 This hole score, when recorded, should be preceded by an "X."

 Example: A player with a Course Handicap of 10 receives a handicap stroke on the first 10 allocated handicap-stroke holes.
 If the player does not play the sixth allocated handicap-stroke hole, which is a par 4, because of construction on the green, the player must record a score of par plus one for handicap purposes, or X-5.
 (See Decision 4-2/1 and Section 5-2b.)